HamzaKerem/create-template/README.md

 ### LICENSE and AUTHOR

 - `create-template` is free/libre software.
-This program is released under the GPLv3 license, which you can find in the file [LICENSE.txt](
+This program is released under the GPLv3 license, which you can find in the file `LICENSE.txt`.
 LICENCE.txt).

 - `create-template` and its documentation is written entirely by Hamza Kerem Mumcu.
 Version 1.1 was released June 21 2021.
 You can reach me